-There is no general requirement that a Wah Nam International Scheme Option must be held for any minimum period before it can be exercised but the board of directors of Wah Nam International is empowered to impose at its discretion any such minimum period at the time of grant of any particular Wah Nam International Scheme Option.
+There is no general requirement that a Scheme Option must be held for any minimum period before it can be exercised but the Board is empowered to impose at its discretion any such minimum period at the time of grant of any particular Scheme Option.

-Upon acceptance of the grant of Wah Nam International Scheme Options under the Share Option Scheme, the grantee shall pay HK\$1.00 to Wah Nam International by way of consideration for the grant.
+Upon acceptance of the grant of Scheme Options under the Share Option Scheme, the grantee shall pay HK\$1.00 to the Company by way of consideration for the grant.